anaai/anaai/README.md

 ## Components
 ### Contract
-Contract defines what data we want to store on the blockchain and how to manioulate it.
+Contract defines what data we want to store on the blockchain and how to manipulate it.
 It is based on the ERC721 standard.

 Possible user transactions are:
 1. payGenerating